bogdanmagometa/SWAms/README.md

 ### Prerequisites

-- You need to have **Docker Engine** and **Docker Compose** on your machine
+- You need to have **Docker Engine** and **Docker Compose** installed on your machine

 ### Usage

-To create and run compose project, run the following command in the project root directory and wait for servers to start (Graddle finished the last):
+To create and run compose project, run the following command in the project root directory and wait for servers to start (Gradle finishes the last):
 ```bash
 $ PORT=8000 docker compose up
 ```